 The Bioinformatics Open Source Conference (BOSC) has been held annually since 2000.
 In 2019, BOSC will be part of ISMB/ECCB in Basel.
 We hope you will join us there!
-Talk/poster abstracts are due April 11.
+Late poster/lightning talk abstracts are due May 15.

 In 2018, BOSC was held jointly with GCC as a combined GCCBOSC conference.
 We hope to partner with GCC again in 2020 or 2021.
 Read more here about why we decided to hold BOSC with GCC in 2018 and with ISMB in 2019.